SuperFabius/IOS-S310121-R091121-DEVEL/README.md

                   (it is possible to format a FAT16 up to 4GB, but here a "legacy" max 2GB FAT16 is required).

-                  NOTE ABOUT RAM WITH EMUTOS: 1024KB RAM are required to run EmuTOS.
+                  NOTE ABOUT RAM WITH EMUTOS: 1024KB RAM are currently required to run EmuTOS.

  S310121-R091121_DEVEL2